 - Posting a copy at the front door or any other noticeable area on the property.

-- The eviction notice had errors.
+- The notice had errors.

 - They cured the violation (for curable violations such as nonpayment of rent).